 Fireplace Log Holders Product Reviews

 The ShelterLogic is the best holder if you are looking for something stationary.
 It does not include handles for transportation.
-The Relaxdays is the best overall fire log holder because it is easy to transport and can be used for more than one purpose.
+Relaxdays is the best overall fire log holder because it is easy to transport and can be used for more than one purpose.
 If you are looking for something small and compact, consider the Minuteman International Colonial basket.

 Description